-In “Family Business Survival and the Role of Boards”, researchers explore the question of whether family firms are more likely to survive than non-family firms, focusing on the role of board composition.
+In this, researchers explore the question of whether family firms are more likely to survive than non-family firms.

 Company X is a leading integrated private medical service provider in the UAE, offering primary, secondary, and tertiary care through three hospitals and seven medical centres (including ancillary support facilities and pharmacies).

 Family Business is said to be the backbone of Asian economies, driving growth and private wealth creation for the region.

 Working hard to get your family business off the ground?
 South Africa lays claim to a host of successful family businesses in varied fields, from retailing and mining, to fast food and health and wellness.